aparveen8/schematic_to_GDSII_inverter/README.md

 ### 1. Schematic Design

 The first step in the design process involved creating the schematic of the CMOS inverter.
 The schematic was carefully constructed to ensure that both PMOS and NMOS transistors were properly sized to meet the desired electrical characteristics.
 Following the schematic design, a symbol for the CMOS inverter was generated, allowing it to be reused in subsequent stages.
+For step by step design process, can refer the manual.
 ### 2. Testbench Setup

 To evaluate the inverter’s performance, a testbench was created in the simulation environment.
 The testbench was configured to stimulate the CMOS inverter with a range of input signals, allowing for the observation of its response and the extraction of key performance parameters such as the **Voltage Transfer Characteristics (VTC)** and the **threshold voltage**.